Grilled Veal Steaks with Mojo Marinade

 As with beef flank steaks, you’ll want to slice the fillets across the grain.

-To figure out where the grain lies, look at the natural lines in the meat (not the grill marks).
-You can see what I’m talking about in the photo above, right.
+To determine where the grain lies, look at the natural lines in the meat (not the grill marks).
+The photo above shows what I’m talking about.

-The natural grain of the veal runs in long lines along the fillet.
-The key to having a tender (easy to chew) steak, is to break up those lines by slicing 90° against the grain.
+The veal’s natural grain runs in long lines along the fillet.
+The key to a tender (easy-to-chew) steak is to break up those lines by slicing 90° against the grain.

-Cut the grilled veal into 1/2″ slices and transfer to a serving platter.
-I like to drizzle the sliced veal fillets with a little extra mojo criollo, but you can also serve it on the side for dipping.
+Cut the grilled veal into ½” slices and transfer to a serving platter.
+I like to drizzle the sliced veal fillets with a bit of extra mojo criollo, but you can also serve it on the side for dipping.

 Veal has a unique flavor that tastes milder than beef and doesn’t feel as heavy.
-This grilled veal flank steak recipe turns out a tender, juicy and flavorful meal that’s really out of the ordinary.
+This grilled veal flank steak recipe makes a tender, juicy and flavorful meal that’s out of the ordinary.

-My tasters love how the mojo infuses the meat and by dragging a piece through the reserved sauce — emphasized those garlicky citrus flavors.
+My tasters love how the mojo infuses the meat, and dragging a piece through the reserved sauce emphasizes those garlicky citrus flavors.

 Veal flank steak FAQs